 Producer Susie Gaynes, who sang and played drums in several of the Syracuse bands, also worked in production and engineering roles for several festivals and recordings by national artists, including Kay Gardner's A Rainbow Path and Ocean Moon.

-Some of the many other notable musicians who played in these bands included bassist Dr. Jane Rhodes (now Dean for the Study of Race and Ethnicity and Chair of American Studies at Macalester College); vocalist Kath Delaney (now running The Madera Group in San Francisco); vocalist Diana Trifoso (now running Diana Trifoso Designs around the globe); violinist Judy Mareiniss (now a sound engineer in New York City working with lots of famous musicians and clubs like CBGB); keyboardist, vocalist, drummer and dancer Connie Walters (still living, playing and teaching in Central New York); terrific power drummer Sharon Maguire (haven't been able to track her down yet!); singer-songwriter-guitarist Annette deSantis (who led Eve's Faces and also played in the Legwarmers); superb guitarist Abby Shearer (haven't been able to track her down either!); and multi-instrumentalist and composer Yolanda "Yogi" Fundora (now a noted artist and graphic designer based in New York City).
+Some of the many other notable musicians who played in these bands included bassist Dr. Jane Rhodes (now Dean for the Study of Race and Ethnicity and Chair of American Studies at Macalester College); vocalist Kath Delaney (now running The Madera Group in San Francisco); vocalist Diana Trifoso (now running Diana Trifoso Designs around the globe); violinist Judy Mareiniss (now a sound engineer in New York City working with lots of famous musicians and clubs like CBGB); keyboardist, vocalist, drummer and dancer Connie Walters (still living, playing and teaching in Central New York); terrific power drummer Sharon Maguire (recently got back in touch with her on Facebook, I think she's a teacher now?); singer-songwriter-guitarist Annette deSantis (who led Eve's Faces and also played in the Legwarmers); superb guitarist Abby Shearer (haven't been able to track her down yet!); and multi-instrumentalist and composer Yolanda "Yogi" Fundora (now a noted artist and graphic designer based in New York City).

 Flautist, vocalist, percussionist and composer Laura Sue Wilansky played on Maxine Feldman's seminal album Closet Sale, and Kay Gardner performed Laura Sue's original composition "Amelia".
 Laura Sue also performed with both of these artists at national festivals and clubs.
 She later moved to New Orleans where she lived and played for a year, and then moved to Fort Lauderdale where she has developed an active solo career as The Silver Nightingale, as well as playing with her Latin Jazz ensemble Orquestra Nightingale, women's drum and dance troupe Venus Rising, and many other ensembles.
 She has recorded with artists including Teri Catlin, Ellen Bukstel and Stephan Mikes.